nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. automethod:: circuitpython_nrf24l01.network.rf24_network.RF24Network.peek_message_length

-    :Returns: An `int` describing the length of the next available message's length. from the `queue`. |if_nothing_in_queue| ``0``.
+    :Returns: An `int` describing the length of the next available message's length from the `queue`. |if_nothing_in_queue| ``0``.

 read()